ChrisZZhong/chriszzhong.github.io/_posts/2024-05-03-system-design-basic.md

 **Horizaontal scaling**: separate DB to serveral part called `shard`, it use a hash function to decide which shard goes into.
 For example, we separate the user schema into 4 shards based on `user_id` (called sharding key), the hash function we can use is `hashcode = user_id % 4`
 - evenly distribute data

+### CDN

+CDN is used to cache static resources like images, videos, CSS, JavaScripts etc (cache used to lower the response time)

+- Cost: CDNs are run by third-party providers, only cache frequently used things in CDN.
+- TTL: find an appropriate cache expire time
+- CDN fallback: If there is a CDN outage, clients should be able to detect the problem and request from origin.

+**Invalidating files**: You can remove a file from the CDN before it expires by performing one of the following operations:
+- Invalidate the CDN object using APIs provided by CDN vendors.
+- Use object versioning to serve a different version of the object.
+To version an object, you can add a parameter to the URL, such as a version number.
+For example, version number 2 is added to the query string: image.png?v=2